Dr Marco Duranti

 - HSTY2659: Nationalism

-Topics in modern European history, international history, and the history of human rights and humanitarianism
+Topics in late modern Western European history, international history, history of human rights and humanitarianism, history and memory

-- The politics of international human rights law
+- The cultural and sociopolitical dimensions of international law

-- The cultural, moral and spiritual foundations of the European project
+- The ethical and religious foundations of European integration

-- The entanglement of neoliberal and Catholic politics
+- The entanglement of Catholic and neoliberal politics

 Conferences and Workshops Convened